 The error identified in the above has been corrected by restating the balances in the year in which it occurred if it occurred before 1 July 2016 by adjusting the opening accumulated surplus at 1 July 2016.
-The impact on the line item is shown below.
+The impact on the financial statement line items are shown below.